 Training: I have trained post-docs, graduate students, undergraduates and high school students during my scientific career being this an important part of my research laboratory.
 My laboratory has always kept a safe and inclusive working environment.
 I currently participate in many graduate level courses including, "Physiology and Pathophysiology", "Techniques in Molecular Biology", Special topics in Medicinal chemistry" and "Chemical Biology".
 I also initiated the course "Physiology: from Molecules to Organisms".
-I have graduated 2 Ph.D students, 2 Masters students, 3 postdoctoral fellows and more than 20 undergraduate students.
-In this proposal I will serve as a mentor of undergraduate students.
+I have graduated 2 Ph.D students, 2 Masters students, 3 postdoctoral fellows and more than 12 undergraduate students.
+In this proposal I will serve as a mentor of an undergraduate student during the summer.
 Many of my previous undergraduate students have continued their research careers and have enrolled in PhD programs.